ga4gh/refget/docs/specification.md

 1. *Encoding* - An algorithm for computing an identifier given a collection of sequences.
 2. *API* - A server RESTful API specification for retrieving and comparing sequence collections.
+3. *Ancillary attribute management* - An optional specification for organizing non-inherent metadata as part of a sequence collection.

 ### 1. Encoding: Computing sequence digests from sequence collections